-Pérez is the recipient of a 2017 National Endowment for the Arts fellowship in poetry.
-In previous years, she was a recipient of poetry fellowships from CantoMundo, the New York Foundation for the Arts, the Fine Arts Work Center in Provincetown, the MacDowell Colony, the Ucross Foundation, and the Atlantic Center for the Arts.
-She has also received the Alfredo Cisneros Del Moral Foundation Award for her poetry and the James D. Phelan Award for her prose writing.
-Since 2008, she has been a member of the Macondo Writers' Workshop founded by Sandra Cisneros for socially engaged writers.
+Pérez is the recipient of a 2020 Poets Laureate Fellowship with the Academy of American Poets.
+In previous years, she's been the recipient of poetry fellowships from the National Endowment for the Arts, CantoMundo, the New York Foundation for the Arts, and the Fine Arts Work Center in Provincetown.
+In 2019, she received the inaugural Modesta Avila Award from LibroMobile in her hometown Santa Ana, California.
+She is also a past recipient of the Alfredo Cisneros Del Moral Foundation Award and the James D. Phelan Award.
+She's held residencies at MacDowell, the Ucross Foundation, and the Atlantic Center for the Arts.
+Since 2008, she has been a member of the Macondo Writers' Workshop for socially engaged writers.

 Pérez's poetry has been published with the Academy of American Poets Poem-a-Day series and Split this Rock's The Quarry: A Social Justice Poetry Database.
 Her work has also appeared in journals such as Prairie Schooner, North American Review, Indiana Review, and Pilgrimage Magazine and anthologies such as Ghost Fishing: An Eco-Justice Poetry Anthology (U of Georgia Press), What Saves Us: Poems of Empathy & Outrage in the Age of Tr--- (Northwestern U Press), Other Musics: New Latina Poetry (U of Oklahoma Press), The Wind Shifts: New Latino Poetry (University of Arizona Press), and A Broken Thing: Poets on the Line (University of Iowa Press).